Course Outline

 -

-Lecture: Summarize key lessons learned and discuss the role of individual initiative in successful change management.
+Lecture: Summarize key lessons learned and discuss the role of individual initiative in successful change management within government agencies.

 -

-Discussion/Q&A: “What is one specific action you will take to handle change more effectively?”
+Discussion/Q&A: "What is one action you will take to handle change more effectively in your government role?"

 -

-Practice: Each participant completes a “Change Action Plan” outlining concrete steps they will implement to apply course concepts in their workplace.
+Practice: Each participant completes a “Change Action Plan” outlining specific steps they will take to apply course concepts in their workplace.

 Requirements

-- Basic understanding of workplace structures and processes for government.
+- A foundational understanding of workplace structures and processes.

-- At least six months of experience in a professional environment.
+- At least six months of experience in a professional setting.

 - Proficiency in reading and comprehending workplace communication in English.